-With grant funding from USAID, DFID and Shell Foundation, d.light has leveraged public and private dollars to accelerate the path to energy access.
+With grant funding from USAID, DFID and Shell Foundation, d.light has leveraged public and private dollars to accelerate the path to energy access and impact.
 Learn more about our partners here.

 The Department for International Development (DFID) leads the UK’s work to end extreme poverty.
 Their aim is to end the need for aid by creating jobs, unlock the potential of girls and women and help to save lives when humanitarian emergencies hit.
 The UK aid logo is used widely in the countries where we work, on items such as health clinics, school books and emergency food supplies, to publicly acknowledge development programmes funded by the UK taxpayer.